Each auto transport delivery type has pros and cons to consider before selecting a carrier

 The same goes for picking your car up at its destination, as you can leave it at the terminal while you figure out where you’re going to park it or complete your journey when moving.
 Having this flexibility on the other end is helpful when shipping lengthy distances.

-Terminal-to-terminal also costs less for the shipment itself because the carrier can stick to major highways and won’t have to trek through a residential neighborhood.
+Terminal-to-terminal also costs less for the shipment because the carrier can stick to major highways and won’t have to trek through a residential neighborhood.
 The cost savings are often reason enough to go with this option.

 There are negatives associated with terminal-to-terminal auto transport, though, that you’ll want to look at before choosing a method.

 For starters, the terminal could be far from your property, adding hassle to the entire process.
 If you live in a suburban area and have to travel into town to drop your car off, you’ll have to figure out how to get back home.
 The same goes for reaching your vehicle at its new destination.

 Leaving your car at one of the terminals for a few days could also encounter a storage fee.
 This fee could end up making the terminal-to-terminal shipping far more expensive for you in the end.
 Therefore, it’s worth asking about your carrier’s storage surcharges.

 It’s unlikely that the terminal is secure, as well, and since there will be other vehicles and trucks passing it all day long, the risk of damage is heightened.

 The type of auto transport you go with comes down to personal preferences.
 For convenience, it’s tough to beat door-to-door shipping because your carrier will pick your vehicle up and deliver it right to your destination (assuming they can reach it).
 However, terminal-to-terminal adds flexibility and can reduce overall expenses if you pick the car up quickly.